RivinaRW9/Premier-League-2025-26-Analysis/README.md

 - **Jarrod Bowen** finished as the 3rd highest assist provider in the entire league
 - **Arsenal** went the full season without a single red card
 - The goals-scored-vs-squad-age chart makes an intuitive trend (younger squads scoring more) genuinely visible rather than just assumed
-- **Midfielders** scored more goals than forwards across the league — not what I expected going in
+- **Midfielders** scored more goals than forwards across the league.
 - **Igor Thiago** was responsible for 41% of his team’s total goals this season

 ## 📁 Files